 These steps save the results in the workspace variable

 Next, you will execute the same model with the same test cases in Software-in-the-Loop (SIL) mode and compare the results from both simulations.

-For more information about Normal simulation mode, see Execute the Model (Embedded Coder).
+For more information about Normal simulation mode, see What Are SIL and PIL Simulations?
+(Embedded Coder).

 When you execute a model in Software-in-the-Loop (SIL) mode, the simulation compiles and executes the generated code on your host computer.